anthonyshort/element-query/Readme.md

 # Limitations

-  You can use `addListener` on the element query just yet.
+  You can't use `addListener` on the element query just yet.
 I might look at adding this if it's needed, but I just don't need it yet.

 ## License